 8. Woodrow Wilson (1913-1921)

-Mr. Wilson successfully guided America through World War I. Under Mr. Wilson, the Federal Reserve Act was created.
-The 20th amendment was signed by Mr. Wilson, granting women the right to vote.
-Mr. Wilson failed to muster enough support to get Congress to ratify the Treaty of Versailles and join the League of Nations following the end of World War One.
-Mr. Wilson was president of Princeton University.
+Woodrow Wilson successfully guided America through World War I. Under Wilson, the Federal Reserve Act was created.
+The 20th amendment was signed by Wilson, which granted women the right to vote.
+Mr. Wilson failed to muster enough support to get Congress to ratify the Treaty of Versailles and join the League of Nations following the end of World War I. Mr. Wilson was president of Princeton University.
 He also made the first live remote national radio broadcast.
-He is also the only president to be buried in Washington D.C.
+He is also the only president to be buried in Washington, D.C.

 7. Grover Cleveland (1885-1889, 1893-1897)